 With the name L’Abattoir, the food follows with many French influences and the menu changes often.
 There may be sweetbreads on toast with the classic egg-based sauce Gribiche with capers and tarragon or chicken and escargots cooked in butter and served with Spaetzle.
 The torchon of duck foie gras with cherry, yogurt and sour brioche is as beautiful to look at as it is to savour.

-Working alongside Chef Jack Chen, Lee honours his Vancouver Island roots with many perfectly prepared seafood dishes.
+Lee honours his Vancouver Island roots with many perfectly prepared seafood dishes.
 Pacific halibut is baked in brown butter and served with black garlic; rockfish is grilled over charcoal.
 There are baked Pacific oysters with whipped garlic butter and grilled squid stuffed with pork and herbs.

 For dessert, amongst a carefully selected roster of deliciousness, there’s an apple ‘meringue’ with ginger sorbet, frozen elderflower and yuzu.